 Most modern Macs and PCs have IDE, ATA or SATA drives as standard.
 A fast internal hard disk is adequate for getting started, but for better performance, you should really install a second internal or external hard drive and have this dedicated as the primary scratch disk (make this the number one scratch disk in the Performance preferences).
-Your computer will most likely have the choice of a USB and/or Thunderbolt for linking external devices.
-Both offer fast connection speeds.
-With USB or Thunderbolt you can hot swap a drive between one computer and another.
+Your computer will most likely have the choice of a USB and/or FireWire connector for linking external devices.
+USB 2 and USB 3 offer fast connection speeds and FireWire (IEEE 1394) remains reasonably fast.
+With USB or Firewire you can hot swap a drive between one computer and another.
 This is particularly useful when you wish to shuttle very large files around quickly.
+The latest Macintosh computers now feature a Thunderbolt interface capable of transfer rates up to 500 Gbits/s.
+Note though that it is the data transfer and not the data access time that is the measure of disk speed to look out for.